 Adam and Eve's second son was named Abel.
 Genesis 4 tells us he was a shepherd.
 It would appear from the text that Abel had a closer relationship to God because his sacrifice to the Lord was accepted while the sacrifice of his older brother, Cain, was not.
 Cain became angry and jealous and killed Abel.
 These free, printable Bible activities are related to Abel.

 Adam and Eve were the first people to be created.
-God was good to them, but they doubted His goodness and sinned.
-These Bible lesson activities relate to the creation of Adam and Eve, God's purpose for them, their disobedience to God, and God's love for them despite their sin.
+God was good to them, but they doubted His goodness and chose to trust a tree instead of God.
+These Adam and Eve Bible activities relate to the creation of Adam and Eve, God's purpose for them, their disobedience to God, and God's love for them despite their sin.

 Cain was Adam and Eve's first son.
 He became angry with his younger brother, Abel, when God found Abel's sacrifice acceptable, but not Cain's.
 Cain then killed Abel out of jealousy.
 The story of Cain underscore's the devastating impact of sin in the live of the first people.
 Sin still have devastating consequences in our lives.

 Adam and Eve had two sons, Cain and Abel.
 For some reason, God found Abel's sacrifice acceptable but rejected Cain's sacrifice.
 Cain became angry and killed his younger brother, Abel.
 Clearly, Cain's character was lacking which probably explains his failed sacrifice.
 These activities are about Cain and Abel.

 Caleb was one of two faithful spies (Joshua was the other) who scouted the Promised Land and reported that God would give His people the land.
 The other spies doubted God would provide.
 These free, printable Caleb Bible activities are about this faithful follower of the God of Israel.